The investment network that fosters innovation by empowering the tech community

 What types of companies does XA typically invest in?
 Does XA have an investment hypothesis and which startups have you backed?

-XA’s purpose is to foster inclusive innovation by empowering the tech community in Southeast Asia and Africa.
+XA's purpose is to foster innovation by empowering the tech community.
+What does it really mean?